mmsbrggr/genetic-sudoku-solver/README.md

 ## Technical details
 ### Presolver
 Before the genetic algorithm gets applied, the program uses a simple method to fill in some of the empty fields.
 More easier puzzles will be solved completely after this step, harder puzzles may even stay the same.
-If you want to regulate how much of the sudoku-grid is solved or skip the presolving step completely use the '-l' parameter.
+If you want to regulate how much of the sudoku-grid is solved or skip the presolving step completely, use the '-l' parameter.

 ### Restarting
-After some number of generation in which no progress was made (can be configured with the '-b' parameter) the genetic algorithm gets restarted.
-Before each restarting process the fittest individuals get stored.
+After some number of generations in which no progress was made (can be configured with the '-b' parameter), the genetic algorithm gets restarted.
+Before each restart the fittest individuals get stored.
 If enough elites have been stored the restart is done with a population containing all stored elites.